Skip to content

 Install Visual Studio Code

-If you don't already have Visual Studio Code installed, you can download it for your particular operating system here.
+If you don't already have Visual Studio Code installed, you can download and install it from here.

 Install the Dyad Studio Extension

-From within Visual Studio Code, you can go to the extension section of the sidebar and search for "Dyad".
+From within Visual Studio Code, go to the extension section of the sidebar and search for "Dyad".
 This should show you the latest version of the Dyad Studio extension.

 You can also find the extension in the VS Code Marketplace.